The Frustration of Monumental Tasks of SMS Implementation

 - Auditing system.

 This is commonly seen as the first step for operators with more than 100 employees.
-This will often, but not always be the second step for safety teams that realized that spreadsheets were not sustainable for managing many years worth of SMS documentation.
+This will often, but not always be the second step for safety teams that realize that spreadsheets were not sustainable for managing many years worth of SMS documentation.

 Point solutions may take SMS implementations through their first four to six years after an operator starts the SMS implementation process.
 As auditors demand more sophistication from supposedly mature SMS implementations, aviation service providers realize that the point solutions do not satisfy all the SMS documentation requirements.